 Little background of how a webpage is rendered, every, single, time VS Single Page App.

-What value does a "single page app" brings to your business?
+What value does a "single page app" bring to your business?

 To the point, allot!
 There are many use cases for a single application.

-Some companies who make great use of single page application, applications that you might be acquainted with, is Facebook, Instagram, Pinterest, Uber, Netflix, Twitter, Airbnb and such.
+Some companies who make great use of single page applications are Facebook, Instagram, Pinterest, Uber, Netflix, Twitter, Airbnb and such.
 These are big-mentioned-platforms to give you an idea that the sky is not the limit.
 It is the future to online user engagement/interaction.

 Every single business still has a manual process somewhere that could be automated into an app.
-If done correctly.
-Imagine what you can do with that extra time you don't always have available, I know...
+If done correctly what you can do with that extra time you don’t always have available, I know...

 - Get to do that project you always wanted to or explore a new business venture.

-- Focus on areas in your business that requires attention.
+- Focus on areas in your business that require attention.

-Most of the time shopping carts get abandoned because your clients have no idea what product they need, especially if they are looking for something particular.
-If you competitor communicates the sale/message better than your site, they will end up with the sale.
+Most of the time shopping carts get abandoned because your clients do not understand what product they need, especially if they are looking for something particular.
+If your competitor communicates the sale/message better than your site, they will end up with the sale.

 What you need is an Automated Sales Person.

-If you sell goods it happens so once in a while that something is defected and needs to be returned.
+Every now and then it happens that an item sold on an e-commerce site is defected and needs to be returned.
 With a Single Page App, you can have an entire warranty claim system on a single web page.
-Customers can fill in their serial number and if it matches the serial number on your record in a database it can present the customer with a form to fill out all the return details.
-Also if the customer is in another region certain input fields (questions) can be added or removed.
-This same app can then contact the courier company to collect the item at the location where it needs to be collected and send out an email to the customer letting them know their warranty claim is been processed and their item will be collected at a calculated time.
+Customers can fill their serial number and if it matches the serial number on your database, it can present the customer with a form to fill out all the return details.
+If the customer is in another region, certain input fields (questions) can be added or removed.
+This same app can then notify the courier company about the location of the collection and send an email to the customer letting them know their warranty claim being processed and it will be collected at a calculated time.

-Do you want your customers to look up information regarding their environment for example?
-Say for instance you sell water purifying equipment and want customers to see what is in their drinking water.
-Why not have an app on the page that connects to a service and displays all the contaminants in their local drinking water?
-Plus they can have the option to email the list to themselves.
-Taking it a step further, include a product or two that could assist the customer with their problem in the emailer.
+You are selling water purifying equipment and let’s say your customer wants to look up information regarding contaminants in their local drinking water.
+Why not have an app on the page that connects to a service and displays all the information?
+They can be able to email the list to themselves.
+Taking it a step further, include a product or two that could assist the customer with their problem in the mailer.

 Single Page Application Projects

-Not all of my projects get published as it takes a good deal of time to write, edit and publish a project.
-If you like more examples and are interested, please do reach out so that I can share a couple with you.
-I will post some more in due time.
+Not all of my projects get published because of non-disclosure agreements with clients.
+If you would like more examples and are interested, please reach out so we can chat about your needs.

 Interested in a Single Page Application?